 Are there any studies comparing Arthrosamid gel to PRP?

-No. However, one study compared hydrogel to Synvisc-1, a type of hyaluronic acid.
+No. However, one study compared hydrogel with Synvisc-1, a hyaluronic acid-based product.
 In this study, both Arthrosamid and Synvic-1 performed equally at 12 months.
 However, the data at four years shows that the positive effect of Arthrosamid continues.

 I’ve just had a Durolane injection into my knee.
 Do I have to wait before having an Arthrosamid injection?

-Yes, the guidelines suggest waiting until the body has broken down the Durolane before administering Arthrosamid.
-We suggest waiting three months to allow complete breakdown of the Durolane.
+Yes, the guidelines recommend waiting until the Durolane has been fully degraded before administering Arthrosamid.
+We recommend waiting 3 months to allow the Durolane to degrade fully.

 Yes, but we don’t recommend it.
-We know that using ultrasound improves the accuracy of a knee joint injection.
-For example, studies suggest knee injections without ultrasound are only 60-80% accurate compared to ultrasound, with 100% accuracy.
-So, if you’re thinking about Arthrosamid, you should ensure you have it injected with ultrasound.
+We know that ultrasound improves the accuracy of knee joint injections.
+For example, studies suggest that knee injections without ultrasound are only 60-80% accurate compared to ultrasound-guided injections, which are 100% accurate.
+If you’re considering Arthrosamid, ensure it is injected under ultrasound guidance.

 Why are prophylactic antibiotics recommended?

-As Arthrosamid is non-degradable, you must have antibiotics.
-A high concentration of an antibiotic at the time of the injection reduces infections.
+Because Arthrosamid is nondegradable, you must use antibiotics.
+A high antibiotic concentration at the time of injection reduces infections.
 So far, there have been three suspected infections in over 140000 infections.

 How long does Arthrosamid UK take to work?

 According to company data, pain relief usually starts at four weeks.
-The maximal effect is generally at 3 months but may take longer.
-In one recent study from Turkey, positive effects may take up to six months to reach the maximum impact.
+The maximal effect is generally observed at 3 months, but it may take longer to develop.
+In a recent study from Turkey, the positive effects may take up to six months to reach their maximum impact.

 How much does Arthrosamid reduce pain and improve knee function?

-Arthrosamid improves pain and function by 20-25% on average.
+Arthrosamid improves pain and function by an average of 20-25%.
 This effect starts at six to twelve weeks, with a maximal effect at 4-6 months.

 How long does Arthrosamid last?

 Studies suggest Arthorosamid lasts for more than a year.
-A recent study published in 2025 shows that Arthrosamid lasts for at least five years.
-In this data, younger patients under 70 had a better effect than older patients.
+A 2025 study shows that Arthrosamid lasts for at least 5 years.
+In this dataset, patients younger than 70 years showed a better response than those older than 70.
 This effect compares favourably to other injectables, such as hyaluronic acid and PRP, which last about a year.

-The makers of Arthrosamid have committed to obtaining more data to learn who responds best to Arthrosamid.
+The makers of Arthrosamid have committed to collecting more data to identify who responds best to the drug.

 Can Arthrosamid be used for arthritis in other joints?